You’ve done a good job saving and have a sizeable nest egg set aside in your RRSPs for retirement, but how do you make tax-efficient RRSP withdrawals?

 You might be saying that’s great, Marc, but I have no intention of leaving such a large estate.

-That’s completely fine, but having a good retirement withdrawal strategy in place means that you’re paying less taxes throughout your retirement, which allows you to spend more of your own money.
+That’s fine, but having a sound retirement withdrawal strategy means that you’ll pay less taxes throughout your retirement, allowing you to spend more of your own money.

 A Personalized Approach to Retirement Planning

-I hope you enjoyed these tips for withdrawing from a large RRSP.
+I hope you enjoyed these RRSP withdrawals tips.
 If you are looking for tips for your specific situation, click here to access our retirement withdrawal questionnaire.

 It takes just five minutes, and you’ll receive a personalized video from me with strategies tailored to your unique situation.